- PPTP is the oldest protocol created by Microsoft. Although it's now considered obsolete, it's still being used for remote VPN connections.

 *You can also set up a PPTP VPN connection on Windows 10 using a smart card, one-time password, or certificate authentication.
 However, the username-and-password combination is more common.

-If you wish to connect to the VPN as soon as your PC connects to the Internet at startup, you can make Windows 10 automatically connect to VPN.
+If you wish to use the VPN as soon as your PC gets online at startup, you can make Windows 10 auto-connect to VPN.

 But if you want to be thorough about it and make sure your IP address doesn’t get leaked in the time it takes you to input your PIN or login credentials, you can make Windows 10 connect to VPN before logon.